ScottishCovidResponse/Covid_Simulation_Model/DoingARelease.md

 6. Run the model using `example_model_params_lothian.json` and `example_population_params.json`, and then replace `RCode\CovidSimAnalysis\exampledata\current\out.csv` with the new results.

-7. Use `RCode\CovidSimAnalysis\scripts\OutputPlotCode.R` to generate a new set of graphs, which should then also be committed to git.
+7. Use `RCode\CovidSimAnalysis\scripts\OutputPlotCode.R` to generate a new set of graphs, which should then also be committed to git (note that certain libraries may be required).

-8. Check the results. **TODO: Explain what to check here.**
+8. Check the results.
+Results of a model run are processed and plotted using the given R scripts.
+Whilst there is no formal analysis of the model fit relative to the data there are certain plots to check based on epidemiological evidence.
+    - GenerationTime.jpg.
+The daily generation time should be between 9 and 10 with reasonably tight confidence intervals.
+There is a dip in the generation time before lockdown (day 55), this is an expected effect of lockdown
+    - CumulativeR.jpg and DailyR.jpg.
+Pre-lockdown we expect R to be between 2.5 and 3 and the confidence intervals should narrow as the burden of infection increases.
+Post-lockdown the daily R should dip below 1, but then increase to but largely remaining slightly under 1.
+There is a fluctuation in the dialy R with lower values at the weekend.
+This is expected.
+    -  DeathCumPlot.jpg.
+The cumulative number of deaths is plotted against the (Lothian) health board total (points).
+The data should remain within the 90% CIs of the model outputs
+    - DeathLocation.jpg.
+Modelled location of deaths plotted against the location of deaths according to NRS data.
+It is noted that deaths at hospital and deaths at home both fall slightly outside the 90% CIs of the model runs, but could be easily fixed
+    - DeathsAge.jpg.
+Whilst the variation in deaths by age remains high, the median line should remain around 80 years.
+    - SiteOfInfectionBarplotAll.jpg and SiteOfInfectionBArplotPreLock.jpg.
+Post lockdown the proportion of infections in schools and restaurants should tail off markedly.

 9. If something is wrong, then create a new release candidate branch (e.g. '-rc2'), fix the problems and then return to step 3 (above), rerunning the model and rechecking anything that has changed.